Iftikhar Ali Khan Pataudi: Death and legacy

 In addition to their son, Iftikhar and Sajida were also the parents of three daughters.
-Iftikhar died at Delhi with a heart attack while playing polo on 5 January 1952, also his son Mansoor Ali Khan's eleventh birthday.
-His son succeeded him as the 9th Nawab of Pataudi, and later also served as captain of the Indian cricket team.
+Iftikhar died in Delhi of a heart attack while playing polo on 5 January 1952, coincidentally his son Mansoor Ali Khan's eleventh birthday.
+That son succeeded him as the 9th Nawab of Pataudi, and later also served as captain of the Indian cricket team.
 Iftikhar was also the grandfather of Bollywood actors Saif Ali Khan and Soha Ali Khan.